Vikasrajak/demo-pra/README.md

 # demo-pra
-This is for practice part
+This is for practice part.